upmaru/memovee-tama/router/classify.md

 <case>
   <condition>
-    The user refer to existing results.
+    The user refers to existing results.

     The user is asking to modify the list of results to a different format.
   </condition>